When it rains it pours!

 WHAT IS THE PROCESS FOR VOLUNTEERING WITH MY COMMUNITY GROUP?

 Contact the Director of Volunteers at email@example.com to arrange a date for your service project.
 Groups including families are welcome with a minimum of 6 participants and appropriate adult supervision.
 Projects range from grounds beautification (weeding, raking, planting), equipment cleaning and litter patrol, support for special events and/or prepping animal enrichment items.
 Let us know if your group has a specialized set of skills and whether or not financial support is available for project supplies.

 DOES THE HONOLULU ZOO OFFER INTERNSHIPS AND HOW CAN I QUALIFY?

 At this time the Honolulu Zoo does not offer a structured internship program.
 (No stipends, housing assistance or formal academic oversight) However, with the approval of faculty advisors, college students who are Pre-Vet, Animal Science majors or already in Veterinary school may apply their volunteer experience at the Zoo to meet this requirement.
 Placement is subject to availability and handled on a case-by-case basis.

 WHAT KINDS OF VOLUNTEER OPPORTUNITIES ARE AVAILABLE?

 Volunteers are needed to support virtually all areas of Zoo operations plus the education programs and special events of the Honolulu Zoo Society.
-The most popular positions are Zoo Talkers, Animal Keeper Assistants, and Special Event Support which includes our annual Earth Day celebration in April, Military Appreciation Day in May, Wildest Show summer concerts, the Zoo Society’s annual "Zoofari" fundraising gala and "Boo in the Zoo" in the fall, and our annual Easter and Earth Day celebrations in April.
+The most popular positions are Zoo Talkers, Animal Keeper Assistants, and Special Event Support which includes our annual Earth Day and Easter celebrations in April, Military Appreciation Day in May, Wildest Show summer concerts, and the Zoo Society’s annual "Zoofari" gala fundraiser and "Boo in the Zoo" in the fall.